 What you need to do, then, is use a technique I call shotgun, then narrow.
 To find out what works and what doesn’t, you need to consume multiple quality resources and then start putting promising ideas into practice as soon as possible (rather than sitting on vast quantities of notes).
 The last part is critical: most people devour information, get excited by the possibilities, then never execute.
 You either need to take action or eliminate it.
 To be clear, even with good resources at your disposal, there is a lot trial and error involved in identifying what works.
 Narrowing your focus too soon usually leads to focusing on the wrong things.

-When you find principles that work, you should continue testing new ideas while iterating on your current process to find ways to improve.
-Don’t remain stagnant.
+When you find principles that work, you should always continue testing new ideas while iterating on your current process to find ways to improve.
+Don’t remain stagnant and assume your way is the best.
 The learning process should never stop.
 Because you either keep evolving, or your business dies.

 For much more on the 80/20 rule, check out Perry Marshall’s excellent 80/20 Sales and Marketing.
-I reference this book several times during the course of this guide; it is one of the Top 10 books (not just business books) I’ve ever read and is well worth your time.
+It is one of the Top 10 books (not just business books) I’ve ever read and is well worth your time.

 Core Principle #2: Life is Dictated by Evolution